 A MIFIDPRU investment firm must at all times maintain own funds that are at least equal to its own funds requirement which consists of a basic own fund's requirement plus an Additional Own Funds requirement to meet the Overall Financial Adequacy Rule.
-The basic own funds requirement of a non-SNI MIFIDPRU investment firm (previously an exempt CAD firm) using transitional provisions for fixed overheads requirement ("FOR") and the K-factor requirement is the highest of:
+The basic own funds requirement of a non-SNI MIFIDPRU investment firm (previously an exempt CAD firm) using transitional provisions for FOR and the K-factor requirement is the highest of:

-- 1. its PMR, which for the LLP is £50,000; or - 2. its FOR, which amounts to £50,000 in year one of the transitional period; or - 3. its K-factor requirement, a series of risk parameters/indicators representing the specific risks investment firms face and the risks they pose to customers/markets.
-IFPR uses nine K-factors and PCA is only subject to K-AUM, which is equal to £50,000 in year one of the transitional period
+- 1. its PMR, which for the LLP is £60k; or

+- 2. its FOR, which amounts to £886k; or

+- 3. its K-factor requirement, a series of risk parameters/indicators representing the specific risks investment firms face and the risks they pose to customers/markets.
+IFPR uses nine K-factors and PCA is only subject to K-AUM, which is equal to £411k